Source: Vikes concerned over Bradford's knee

 Bradford has been listed as a limited participant on the team's practice reports all week, but the source said the thought was that Bradford would be able to play when the Vikings visit the Pittsburgh Steelers on Sunday.

-Case Keenum is the backup and has gotten an increased workload of repetitions in practice this week.
+Case Keenum is the backup and has gotten an increased workload in practice this week.

 The fact that the Vikings did not elevate quarterback Kyle Sloter from the practice squad seems to support the guarded optimism about Sunday's status, but the team has until 4 p.m.
 ET Saturday to make a roster move.